swsrmes/shopware-docker-wiki/Global-Configuration.md

 ## Blackfire

+The option`ENABLE_BLACKFIRE`

+Enables Blackfire Agent
-`ENABLE_BLACKFIRE` Enables Blackfire Service other Variables can be obtained from the Blackfire Account You still need to enable for a Virtual Host Blackfire like
+You still need to enable for a Virtual Host Blackfire like [described here](https://github.com/shyim/shopware-docker/wiki/Project-specific-Configuration#enabling-blackfire)

-`VHOST_[FOLDER_NAME_UPPER_CASE]_IMAGE=ghcr.io/shyim/shopware-docker/6/nginx:php74-blackfire`

 ## Starting your own Services (Like second MySQL Container)